sunho/simple-discordpy/README.md

 Targetting students who learn python for the first time, this library wraps discord.py to eliminate the complex syntaxes such as await and class.

-The library was able to motivate the students by enabling them to use python for applications in real world without learning extra notions.
+The library was able to motivate the students I taught by enabling them to use python for applications in real world without learning extra notions.

 ## Installation